Gallipolis, Ohio: Parks and recreation

 Gallipolis City Park is located centrally in the city and is the site of original settlement by 18th-century French refugees.
 Cassius M. Canaday Memorial Playground is in the village's east end.
 Sports facilities include Memorial Field and Cliffside Golf Club.
 The waterworks facility on Chestnut Street also has green space and some ballfields.
 The park is known for "Gallipolis in Lights," a Christmas light display that has received national recognition.

 Haskins Memorial Park is contiguous with the golf club.
 The Elizabeth L. Evans Waterfowl and Bird Sanctuary are adjacent to Memorial Field, which also features a skate park.
 The Texas Road Wildlife Area is located close by.

 The village owns and operates the Pine Street and Mound Hill cemeteries.
 Mound Hill Park has picnic tables and is adjacent to the cemetery; both have a long view over the Ohio River, the village of Gallipolis, and the opposite shore.
 At least two persons of the founding French 500 are said to have been buried in Mound Hill cemetery.
 It was officially established in 1880 but had been used for burials before that.

-Transportation

-U.S. Route 35 traverses the community, and provides a link to West Virginia across the Ohio River.
-State routes include Ohio State Route 7, State Route 141, State Route 160, and State Route 588.
-Gallipolis is served by the Gallia-Meigs Regional Airport.